heisenware/vrpc-react/docs/api.md

    In this case your backend object is a manager for all instances of the defined `className`.

-   You may also combine instances of different classes by using a regular expression in the `className` property.

 ## Wrap components and provide credentials